Current information on bin collections, how to deal with waste if you're self-isolating and Community Recycling Centres being closed.

 When putting items into your recycling bin, please ensure they are clean and dry.
 Items should be placed in loose; please do not put them in a carrier bag or clear recycling sack.

 Extra recycling will be collected on your recycling collection day as long as it is securely bagged in a clear recycling sack and placed next to your bin.
-Clear recycling sacks are available to purchase from all supermarkets.
 Recycling presented in black sacks or carrier bags will not be accepted.

 You can also order an additional recycling bin by completing the order a new bin form.